plainblack/Lacuna-Server-Open/docker/README.md

 The first time you run up the tle-server you need to run a few commands.

-    $ cd /data/lacuna-server/bin
+    $ cd /data/Lacuna-Server/bin
     $ mysql --host=tle-mysql-server -uroot -placuna
     mysql> source docker.sql
     mysql> exit

-This sets up the user account 'lacuna' which is used by the web application.
+This sets up the mysql user account 'lacuna' which is used by the web application.

-(Note that the root account has been given the password 'lacuna').
+(Note that the root mysql account has been given the password 'lacuna').

 You now need to initialize the database. (this will take a few minutes).

-    $ cd ~/Lacuna-Server-Open/bin/setup
+    $ cd /data/Lacuna-Server-Open/bin/setup
     $ perl init_lacuna.pl

-We don't really need captchas in development.
-Run this script to create captchas all with a result of '1'.
+Captchas no longer need to be generated up-front.
+They will be generated on demand (so long as the schedule_captcha.pl script is running).

-    $ perl generate_captcha_docker.pl
+Note however, the first request for a captcha will fail, subsequent requests will however succeed, so long as the schedule_captcha.pl daemon is running.

-You will want to generate the html version of the documentation so you can view it in your web browser.
+You may want to generate the html version of the documentation so you can view it in your web browser.

-    $ cd ~/Lacuna-Server-Open/bin
+    $ cd /data/Lacuna-Server-Open/bin
     $ perl generate_docs.pl